cocos/cocos-docs/en/physics-2d/physics-2d-rigid-body.md

 rigidbody.linearVelocity = velocity;
 ```

-Moving velocity damping factor, the larger the value the slower the object moves, can be used to simulate the effect of air friction and so on.
+Linear velocity damping factor, the larger the value the slower the object moves, can be used to simulate the effect of air friction and so on.

 ```ts
 // get linear damping